agsafronenko/Tetris/README.md

 - Game pause functionality
 - Sound effects with volume control
 - Theme music that speeds up with levels
-- **Online leaderboard system** with persistent scores stored in MongoDB
+- **Online leaderboard system** with persistent scores stored in MongoDB,
+- Backend managing MongoDB database with live scoreboard, deployed on Render.

 ## Controls